rdeodoo/odoo-toolbox/misc-tips/shell-tools/README.md

 You can then press `CTRL+R` repeatedly to loop through the results.

-Press `Enter` once you found what you needed to execute that command.
+Press `Enter` once you found what you needed to select that command/entry.

 You can use `CTRL+S` to loop back in the results, in case you went too fast and went through the line you were looking for.